Alt National Park Service: Identity of participants

 The Twitter account initially described itself as run by multiple NPS park rangers who needed to remain anonymous to avoid reprisals.
-However, AltNPS posted on January 26 that no US government employees were involved and that control of the account had been turned over to "several activists & journalists".
+However, AltNPS posted on January 26, 2017, that no US government employees were involved and that control of the account had been turned over to "several activists & journalists".
 The group's Facebook page says AltNPS was created by a "coalition" of employees from multiple federal and state agencies, including the Bureau of Land Management, EPA, National Forest Service, USDA, and US Fish and Wildlife Service.
 Despite considerable speculation and investigation, the identities of who controls or posts on the account have not been proven; it is unclear whether any NPS rangers or other US government employees were involved in the creation of AltNPS.
+In an article about the #AltGov movement, The Guardian described AltNPS as "parallel to and separate from" AltGov, which checks on prospective members "to make sure people work where they say".

 In September 2025, the It Could Happen Here podcast criticized AltNPS as an anonymous "engagement farm" primarily focused on attracting social media followers.
+Interviewee Jack Joyce, whose "AltWatcher" account on Bluesky comments on AltNPS activity, accused AltNPS of plagiarizing from news sources and posting "vaguely conspiratorial things ... to try to whip up engagement".
+He also accused AltNPS of making intentionally cryptic social media posts, similar in nature to those created by QAnon accounts, to create the impression of secret communications with federal government insiders and others.
+Vlogger Rebecca Watson echoed these accusations on her YouTube channel.
+In a discussion of political dog whistles, philosopher of language Jennifer Saul described the group's practice of posting unexplained "number codes" as "fascinating and somewhat confusing" because they could be either signals to an organized resistance or attempts to mislead readers into thinking that they are.